 Our accompanying kickoff post gives a high-level view of what we’d like to do.
 Over the course of the fundraiser, we identify specific things that your donations will fund and tell you when we’ve hit each of these monetary goals.

 The first goal is funding for digital infrastructure essentials.

-This plumbing may not seem very sexy, but imagine what happens when your water is cut off or your power fails!
+This plumbing is not very sexy, but imagine what happens when your water is cut off or your power fails!
 This is a critical foundation for this site, so please help us keep it sound.

-Our recent hosting upgrade and need to tackle overdue tech asks, plus general inflation, means our nut has gotten bigger.
-So our first target is $23,000.
+Our hosting upgrade (we now have a backup host!) and need to tackle overdue tech asks, plus general inflation, means our nut has gotten bigger.
+So our first target is $24,000.
 Once we’ve hit that, we’ll let you know what our next item is.

 How to Give

 There are multiple channels for donating, and you will see them all when you go to our Tip Jar.

 We really like checks!
 To give by check (which saves us PayPal/credit card fees), please make it out in the name of “Aurora Advisors Incorporated” and send it to: